International Council of Design: 2010s

 In October of 2017, the Council held a series of meetings, culminating in the first ever World Design Summit in Montréal (Canada).
 The 2017 Platform Meeting was a two-day event held on 13–14 October 2017.
 Held under the theme Design is Global, the programme was designed to permit overlap between Professional, Promotional and Educational Members on topics including: Accreditation/Certification, Indigenous Design, Blueprints for Designers’ Lifelong Learning, National Design Policy and more.
 The Council's 27th General Assembly (27GA) was held on 15-16 October 2017.
 Finally, the Council held its first ever meeting of Design Weeks, Design Cities and Design Museums on 21 October 2017 at the Montreal Museum of Fine Arts.
 A pilot project targeting a small cross-section of non-Member organisations, this meeting brought together representatives of 15 entities from ten different countries.

 On 24 October 2017, the Montréal Design Declaration was signed by eighteen international organisations, representing upwards of a million practitioners.
 The Montréal Design Declaration was an historic milestone for the international design community.
 For the first time, the international organisations representing designers, architects, planners and landscape architects came together to advocate for the potential of design to address important challenges facing humanity and issue a joint call to action.
 The Montréal Design Declaration recognises the unique value of design to address the complex problems of this century.
-It is both a foundation for collaboration between the signing entities and an appeal to governments, the business sector, civil society and practicing design professionals to leverage the power of good design.
-The call to action: “All people deserve to live in a well-designed world”, is a bold challenge and the document offers a roadmap of 20 potential projects for implementation.
-The International Council of Design was one of the three international organisations on the Design Summit Meeting Steering Committee with the International Federation for Housing and Planning (IFHP) and the International Federation of Landscape Architecture (IFLA).
-The Montréal Design Declaration lists in Annex more than 600 professional associations, universities and design promotion entities, from 88 countries, that are represented by the signatories.

 The following year, the Council's Annual General Meeting (AGM2018) took place in Beijing (China) on 19 September, in conjunction with the Platform Meeting, held on 18–20 September.
 These events were hosted by Member Central Academy of Fine Arts of China (CAFA) at the CAFA Campus in Beijing.
 The theme of the PM2018 was Design is Changing, an acknowledgement that our world is moving quickly and that our profession has a role to play in this change.
 The theme addressed how the future of design is becoming ever more difficult to predict acknowledging how the world surprises us every day with both dramatic changes and vast possibilities.
 Discussions revolved around the broad question: What if Design—perceptive in its understanding of the past, and prescient in its talent at re-imagining a better future—is in a unique position to offer a clear path through this shift?